 Throughout your home searching journey, you may look for single-family homes, condos, or townhomes.
 These home types are more common and are referred to more often because they are distinct in style.
 But what about when you’re scrolling through active listings and you find some homes that are labeled as a villa or patio home?
 What do those terms mean and what’s the difference between the two?
 The definition varies depending on the location.

-A patio home is an attached home, meaning that this type of home has a shared wall with at least one other unit.
+A patio home is an attached home, meaning it has a shared wall with at least one other unit.
 Patio homes are usually built in clusters of two or four units and are usually part of a homeowners’ association (HOA) where the exterior maintenance and landscaping is taken care of for the homeowner.

 Patio homes are sometimes referred to as cluster homes, garden homes, garden villas, courtyard homes, cottage, or club home.
 These types of homes are usually single-story and are smaller than most single-family homes.
 A patio home will typically always be an attached home, while a villa may or may not be attached.